ianb/personal-history-archive/docs/activity-schema.md

 `formControlInteraction`: a count of the number of times a non-text form field was changed.
 Will be null if we weren't watching.

 `formTextInteraction`: a count of the number of times a text form field was changed.
 Will be null if we weren't watching.
+This is incremented when the `change` even occurs, so typically you have to unfocus the text field for this to get incremented.

 `zoomLevel`: the zoom level, if we can calculate it.
 Typically 1, null if we didn't determine it.
 1.1 means, for example, a 110% zoom.